algattik/cortana-intelligence-call-center-cognitive-services-solution/README.md

 -  Click on the green start icon.

--   You should now have a working demo.
+-   You should now have a working solution.

--    To Test the Demo, you need to have working speaker and microphone
+-    To Test the solution, you need to have working speaker and microphone
       - Dial 132307, you will hear a telephone ring.
       - When the system prompts, ask the question - " What is the status of my claim?"
       - When prompted for CRN, say "56788"

-      **NOTE: Please watch the demo video (DemoVideo-English.mp4) to see it in action.**
+      **NOTE: Please watch the solution video (SolutionVideo-English.mp4) to see it in action.**

-### 7. Publishing the demo
+### 7. Publishing the solution

 -   Click Build and then select “Publish CI\_CallCenterDemo”

 -   This will open the publish wizard.

--   On Publish wizard, select the location on your machine where you want to publish the demo.
+-   On Publish wizard, select the location on your machine where you want to publish the solution.

 -  Click Next, and select from CD-ROM or DVD-ROM.